Spirituality at Hampstead Parochial School

 Spiritual Development – Windows, Mirrors, and Doors

-Spiritual development occurs when a pupil’s responses to ideas, situations, and experiences demonstrate a growing understanding of their relationship with God, others, and the world around them.
+Spiritual development occurs when a child’s response to ideas, situations, and experiences demonstrate a growing understanding of their relationship with God, others, and the world around them.
 Pupils are encouraged to respond to these experiences in meaningful ways, whether by making positive changes in their own behaviour, developing more nuanced attitudes, allowing for differences of opinion, or taking on additional responsibilities.
-Spiritual development is also evident in purposeful responses to an encounter, whether through the arts, acts of service, or expressions of generosity.
-These experiences, which invite pupils to take action, are referred to as ‘doors.’
+Spiritual development is also evident in purposeful responses to an experience, whether through the arts, acts of service or expressions of generosity.

 Spirituality across the School and Curriculum